Crusading movement: Muslims

-Later, Crusaders rarely sought conversions, instead levying a poll tax akin to the jizya.
-Church law imposed various restrictions on Muslims, though enforcement is poorly documented.
+Later, crusaders rarely sought conversions, instead levying a poll tax akin to the jizya.
+Church law imposed restrictions on Muslims, though enforcement is poorly documented.
 (Note: In 1120, the Council of Nablus issued decrees mandating the castration of Muslim men who had relations with Christian woman, and the mutilation, specifically the cutting of the nose, of Christian women who had slept with Muslim men.)
 In the Crusader states, most Muslims—Arabic-speaking farmers—lived in self-governed communities under Islamic law.
 In Iberia, mudejares—Muslims under Christian rule—also faced second-class status.

-Initially, few Muslims grasped the Crusades' religious nature.
-The Damascene scholar Ali ibn Tahir al-Sulami was the first to frame them as part of broader "Frankish", or Westerner, expansion.
+Initially, few Muslims perceived the Crusades' religious character, and longstanding conflicts among Muslim rulers persisted.
+The Damascene scholar al-Sulami was the first to situate them within broader "Frankish", or Westerner, expansion.
 He interpreted their success as divine punishment for neglecting jihad.
 Zengi was among the era's first Muslim leaders receiving jihadist honours.
 Later rulers likewise invoked religious motives in anti-Frankish campaigns.
 In Iberia, the Almoravids and the Almohads strongly supported jihad.
 Nonetheless, pragmatic Christian–Muslim alliances remained common throughout the period.
 (Note: Viewing the jihadist efforts of the Seljuq sultan Muhammad as a strategy to extend his dominion, the Muslim rulers of Aleppo and Damascus allied with the Franks of Antioch and Jerusalem to repel a Seljuk invasion in 1115.
 In 1196, Alfonso IX of León invaded Castile in collaboration with the Almohads, prompting Pope Celestine III to grant crusade indulgence to those who would take up arms against him.)